-The Force is strong in this one!
+The Force is strong in this one.

 Wanting to prove others wrong can be a strong source of motivation.
 I have concentrated on doing that throughout my life to motivate me, and still do.
-This is very powerful for those seeking challenging education and career paths, as well as to those fighting medical issues like this comment demonstrates:
+This is very powerful for those seeking challenging educational and career paths, as well as to those fighting medical issues like this comment demonstrates:

-Family Health and Wellness
+Family health and wellness

 "What gets me motivated and moving is my family.
 I am 28 and don't have a wife and kids yet, but will someday.
-I have lost 67lbs this year in an attempt to get into the Air Force Jag and have finally been accepted.
+I have lost 67 pounds this year in an attempt to get into the Air Force JAG and have finally been accepted.
 I want to be able to provide for my future family and give them the best life I can, so I put my body to the test day in and day out while keeping them in mind.
 Knowing that I was doing it for them kept me going when it would have been so easy to stop and go home."

 All of the above careers share a common goal of preparing for a life of physical challenges.
-Many successful young men and women seeking these professions consistently train hard for a considerable amount of time prior to their selection.
+Many successful young men and women seeking these professions consistently train hard for a considerable amount of time before their selection.
 Many try to develop a solid physical foundation and turn their weaknesses into strengths.
 A future Marine sums it up best:

 "My motivation is knowing that being physically fit is at the core of being a good Marine.
 It can save your life.
 I also remind myself that our enemies are training just as hard, and if I slack off, people can die.
 That's what gets me going on the days where I'm just not feeling it."

-"Train to Compete – Not Just Survive."
+"Train to compete, not just survive."
 This is perfect when striving to push through physical and mental barriers.

-"Stronger people are harder to kill than weaker people and more useful in general." –Mark Rippetoe
+"Stronger people are harder to kill than weaker people and more useful in general."

 Both of these, and many others, will help focus you to push through the minimum standards in life and reach your maximum potential.

 There are many things that motivate us to train hard.
-These last few I am grouping together because they are related to each other in many ways.
-When you train hard, you meet others who train hard – you can form a new social group and together you all stay strong!
+I am grouping these last few together, because they are related to each other in many ways.
+When you train hard, you meet others who train hard.
+You can form a new social group, and together, you all stay strong.

-Here are two final posts that summarize Fitness Motivation very well from an older athlete and a future tactical athlete.
+Here are two final posts that summarize fitness motivation very well from an older athlete and a future tactical athlete.